frimtec/pikett-assist/readme.md

   * Test alarm message pattern: [Regular expression](https://en.wikipedia.org/wiki/Regular_expression) to identify the SMS alarm message as a test alarm (case sensitive).
     WARNING: Be careful, if the pattern is not well designed and triggers for a real alarm, you won't be alerted!
     The regular expression can use a group to extract the test context (for example the name of the system) out of the SMS.
-    As an example the following regular expression could handle test alarms from two different system Helios and Lunar: `^Test alarm for system (Helios|Lunar)?.*`
+    As an example the following regular expression could handle test alarms from two different systems Helios and Lunar: `^Test alarm for system (Helios|Lunar)?.*`
     Test alarms of each group can be supervised individually.
   * Test contexts to supervise: Defines which test context should be supervised.
-Before you can see a context to select, a first test alarm with the specific test context must be received.
   * Check time: Time of the day when it is checked that test alarms has been received recently for all selected test contexts.
   * Test alarm time window: Time window in which the test alarm must have been received before the check time.
   * Check days: Weekdays on which the test alarms are checked.

 * Notifications
-  * Alarm ringtone: Defines the alarm ringtone to be used.
+  * Alarm ringtone: Selects the ringtone to be used to alert for on-call alarms.
+  * Missing test alarm ringtone: Selects the ringtone to be used to alert for missing test alarms.
   * Supervise signal strength: Decides if the signal strength is supervised or not.

 ## Open-Source and free